 Affinity's AI-driven algorithms also calculate and quantify relationship strength, helping you prioritize where you spend your limited deal sourcing time and keep your most important relationships active.

-For firms already managing deals and relationships in a CRM, Affinity for Salesforce, helps dealmakers go beyond just contact information and static company data.
+For firms already managing deals and relationships in a CRM, Affinity helps dealmakers go beyond just contact information and static company data.
 Affinity makes sure you have everything you need to build relationships and drive deals in one centralized location.

 Talk to an Affinity expert today to find out why more than 50% of the top private capital firms are finding, managing, and closing more deals with an automated relationship intelligence CRM.